 Nextiva’s Pro plan, which starts at $38/user per month, comes with all the features of the Basic package as well as some extras.
 It comes with conference calling as well as access to the mobile app.
 It also comes with a professionally recorded voice greeting for your voicemail inbox, which can make your business seem more established and respectable to callers.

 Unfortunately, this package lacks call recording, which is found for free in similarly-priced competitors.
 This version is also missing Nextiva’s customer relationship management (CRM) features found in the top-shelf Enterprise plan.
 With that said, this version of the service has enough to offer most small businesses and is a good value.

 While this version of Nextiva is called “Enterprise,” it can be used by anyone, as it does not require a minimum amount of users.
 This package starts at $55/user per month and comes with an analytics dashboard that provides information on call activity, call time, and more.
 You also get access to Nextiva’s CRM features which allow you to track prospects through a sales pipeline.

 Nextiva’s Enterprise plan is powerful, but it is far too expensive for most small businesses.
-Unless you want what essentially amounts to a complete CRM system in your VoIP service, you are better off with less expensive versions of the service, or even a competing solution like Jive.
+Unless you want what essentially amounts to a complete CRM system in your VoIP service, you are better off with less expensive versions of the service, or even a competing solution like GoToConnect.
 Ultimately, Nextiva Enterprise is best suited for those who want a complete set of features and can afford it.

 What Nextiva Is Missing

 Nextiva is a useful hosted PBX service for more small businesses.
 However, it lacks unlimited international calling, which makes it less useful for companies with an international business presence.
-If you need to make frequent calls to overseas associates, we recommend looking at Jive, which offers unlimited calling to more than 52 countries.
+If you need to make frequent calls to overseas associates, we recommend looking at GoToConnect, which offers unlimited calling to more than 52 countries.